Aracho1/cv/README.md

 I am an aspiring **Full Stack Developer**, looking for an opportunity to work with an inspiring and fun tech team.
 I'm confident you'll love working with me because I'm a great communicator, team worker and will be learning programming fast and hard.

 I studied philosophy but worked in finance - so I love being logical in both conceptual and implementational level.
 I love developing ideas but I also like to be pragmtic and efficient.
 These give me a great advantage as a programmer.

-I'm also someone who loves learning (in my spare time, I'm forever going through a long list of books and podcasts on new subjects), so I was so thrilled to discover programming, which means I
+I'm passionate about promoting diversity in Tech.
+I'm part of many female programmer networks including Women Who Code, Ladies of Code and Code First Girls.

 Please take a look below at a suite of my coding projects, and if you are impressed for more, a list of my skill sets, professional experiences and others.